MatthewBacalakis/Auth0Sample/readme.md

 2. Auth0 returns an access_token that includes a scope.
 3. Client treats the user as a logged in user and can access the scope in the token for client side validation.
 4. Responding to user input the client calls a service endpoint and includes the access_token in the Authorization header.
-5. In addition to checking the token to authenticate the user, the service checks the scope on the token to see whether the user is authorized to use the particular endpoint being called.
+5. The service checks the scope on the token to see whether the user is authorized to use the particular endpoint being called.

 ## Dashboard Setup